sendahug/send-hug-backend/README.md

 The app contains several files and folders:

 1. **app.py** - The main application file.
+Simply generates and runs the app.
+2. **create_app.py** - Contains the app's content.
 This file contains all endpoints and error handlers.
-2. **filter.py** - The system responsible for filtering words.
+3. **filter.py** - The system responsible for filtering words.
 (Work in progress)
-3. **manage.py** - The file managing running database migrations when deploying.
+4. **manage.py** - The file managing running database migrations when deploying.
-4. **models.py** - The file containing SQLAlchemy models, as well as all database-related methods.
+5. **models** - The folder containing SQLAlchemy models, as well as all database-related methods.
-5. **auth.py** - The file dealing with authentication - getting the Authorization header, verifying the JWT and confirming the user has the required permission.
+6. **auth.py** - The file dealing with authentication - getting the Authorization header, verifying the JWT and confirming the user has the required permission.
-6. **test_app.py** - The file containing the backend's test suite.
+7. **tests** - The folder containing the backend's test suite.

 ## Dependencies